 Charles was a faithful member of the Cuthbert United Methodist Church where he served as lay leader, Sunday school teacher, and member of the Administrative Council for many years.
 He positively impacted many through his lay sermons and “Children’s Moments.”
 He also loved singing in the choir.

 Charles is survived by Shelley, his beloved wife of 46 years and three children Charles, Jr. “Chip” (Libby) of Monroe, Georgia; Paige (Stephen) Shiver of Tallahassee, Florida, and Mia (Heath) Parrish of Fitzgerald, Georgia; and seven grandchildren: Rosemary and Mac Ferguson; Laurie, Abbie Rose and Watson Shiver; and Jackson and Banks Parrish.
 He was preceded in death by his parents Thomas “Malcolm” and Edna Hall Ferguson and two brothers Tim and Mike.

 The family will receive friends on Wednesday, December 18, 2019 at Lunsford Funeral Home in Cuthbert from 4:30 pm to 7:00 pm.

 Funeral services will be conducted at the Cuthbert United Methodist Church on Thursday, December 19, 2019 at 2:00 pm followed by a burial at New Bethel Baptist Church Cemetery.

 Memorial contributions may be made to the Cuthbert United Methodist Church, Big Bend Hospice, or your local Alzheimer’s Association.

 CUTHBERT, GA 229/732-2148

-To send flowers to CHARLES' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of CHARLES McDONALD FERGUSON, please visit our floral store.